 - Awareness.
 The first step is to simply be aware that additional threats may exist abroad.
 Knowing that travelers often use public wireless (Wi-Fi) connections, criminal and occasionally government organizations may seek to gain access to IT products.

-- Export Control.
+- Export control.
 Certain countries require extra preparation and certification prior to traveling with IT.
-Please review the University’s Export Control website for more information.
+Please review the Export Control website for more information.

 - Download a VPN.
-The University WebStore offers virtual private network (VPN) software that connects users to the campus network.
-You can run this product on your home, work, or portable computers as long as you maintain student or staff status at the University of Illinois.
-Learn more about the University VPN.
+The WebStore offers virtual private network (VPN) software that connects users to the campus network.
+You can run this product on your home, work, or portable computers as long as you maintain student or staff status at the university.
+Learn more about the university VPN.

 - Passwords.
 Strong passwords are another facet of IT security.
 Consider changing your passwords before travel and using the strongest ones possible, including capital and small letters, numbers, and special characters.
 Avoid the use of words in the dictionary and personal information (names, birth dates, etc.).

-- Insurance for University Electronics.
-University property is automatically insured, but with a $500,000 deductible.
-This insurance should not be relied upon for traveling computers due to the high deductible.
-The University offers a Computer Insurance Plan that can cover computers and other electronic equipment with a lower deductible.
+- Insurance for university electronics. university property is automatically insured, but with a $500,000 deductible.
+This insurance should not be relied upon for traveling with computers due to the high deductible.
+The university offers a Computer Insurance Plan that can cover computers and other electronic equipment with a lower deductible.
 However, this coverage is not automatic.
 Colleges, Departments, or units must contact Risk Management if they want to participate in this plan.
 Visit the Risk Management website for more information.

 While not directly related to IT security, research whether you will need an adapter or converter to charge your devices.
 Many devices can operate on 110v or 220v, but you will likely still require an adapter for the plug.

-- Update Anti-Virus.
+- Update anti-virus software.
 Check for updates to your anti-virus software and run a full scan.

-Much of this information was developed using the guidance provided by the Overseas Security Advisory Council's “Quick Guide on Best Practices.”
+Much of this information was developed using the guidance provided by the Overseas Security Advisory Council's guide on best practices for cybersecurity.